Psychotherapist (Registered),

 It takes a lot of strength and courage to reach out for help.
 Congratulations on taking the first step!

 I provide individual counselling for individuals ages 14+, adults, and seniors.
-My therapeutic approach is considered strengths-based and is empirically proven as effective: Cognitive-Behavioural Therapy (CBT), TEAM-CBT, T-CBT, CBTi (insomnia), Dialectical Behavioural Therapy (DBT), Mindfulness-Based Stress Reduction (MBSR), as well as incorporating aspects of Positive Psychology.
+My therapeutic approach is considered strengths-based and evidence-based so I use proven therapeutic interventions that are effective.
+These include:

-Please visit my website (see contact below) for Mental Health Links & Bi-Monthly Blogs.
+Please visit my website for Mental Health Links & Bi-Monthly Blogs.

 MY FEES: